panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-09-22-PMC/2021-09-22-PMC_Meeting.md

 1. Update on [D8.1 - Report on lessons learned](https://docs.google.com/document/d/1VJg_BWmWUEJYWtU65mO_p-PFNMEBxOAx/edit?dls=true) and Workshop to collect them

 2. Face to face meeting in Copenhagen.
-Missing contributions:
+Need to fill in the doodle:
     * WP3 (Tobias)
     * WP8 (Thomas)
     * ILL (Erwan / Stuart)